Generic Name: ado-trastuzumab emtansine (AY doe tras TOOZ ue mab em TAN seen)

 HIV/AIDS medication--atazanavir, delavirdine, fosamprenavir, indinavir, nelfinavir, ritonavir, saquinavir; or

-medicine used to prevent blood clots, such as alteplase, clopidogrel, dipyridamole, ticlopidine, and urokinase.
+medicine used to prevent blood clots--alteplase, clopidogrel, dipyridamole, ticlopidine, urokinase.

 This list is not complete.
 Other drugs may interact with ado-trastuzumab emtansine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.